Sparsh55/URL-Shortner-App/README.md

 ## IMPORTENT NOTE:-
-there is no issue with the code , when testing with swagger docs the GET request has been blocked by browser offical policy even though we have configered CORS in backend so when you use live hosted link the dashboard api will throw an error
+there is no issue with the code , when testing with swagger docs the GET request has been blocked by browser offical policy even though we have configered CORS in backend so when you use live hosted link the dashboard api will throw an error.

-recommended to use postman for testing and localy install and run the project, replace hosted api with http://localhost:5600 in only frontend when fetching data in local machine
+recommended to use postman for testing and localy install and run the project, replace hosted api with http://localhost:5600/api/url in only frontend when fetching data in local machine

 due to google oath 2024 standerds there is a cors error in frontend which can be fixed by google team only